Nevada military depot mortar explosion kills seven U.S. Marines

 "The Marines were conducting live fire and manoeuvre training at the Hawthorne Army depot," Brigadier General Jim Lukeman told a news conference in North Carolina.
-"A mortar round exploded in the mortar tube, causing the deaths of seven. ...
+"A mortar round exploded in the mortar tube, causing the deaths of seven and injuring seven others.
 We don't know yet what caused this malfunction."

 The blast was among the deadliest such training accidents on U.S. soil in recent years.
-In February 2012, seven Marines were killed when two helicopters collided during an exercise along the California-Arizona border.
+Last February, seven Marines were killed when two helicopters collided during an exercise along the California-Arizona border.

-The blast victims were airlifted to Renown Regional Medical Centre in Reno with injuries that included penetration trauma, fractures and vascular injuries, said Stacy Kendall, a spokeswoman for the medical Centre.
+The explosion's victims were airlifted to Renown Regional Medical Centre in Reno with injuries that included penetration trauma, fractures and vascular injuries, said Stacy Kendall, a spokeswoman for the medical Centre.

 NIGHTTIME ACCIDENT

-The explosion occurred close to 10 p.m.
-PDT (0500 GMT Tuesday) during an exercise at the Hawthorne depot, about 92 miles (150 km) southeast of Reno, said facility manager Russ Collier.
-The Marines described the mortar involved as lightweight, and said it was typically fired from a stationary position.
+The explosion occurred at close to 10 p.m.
+PDT (5 a.m.
+GMT Tuesday) during an exercise at the Hawthorne depot, about 92 miles (152 km) southeast of Reno, said facility manager Russ Collier.

-The identities of the dead, all from the 2nd Marine Division, and injured had not been made public, but will be released after their families are notified.
+The identities of the dead and injured have not been made public, but will be released after their families are notified.

-U.S. Defence Secretary Chuck Hagel was receiving updates on the accident, Pentagon spokesman George Little said, adding the incident struck a nerve with Hagel, himself an infantry veteran of the Vietnam War.
+U.S. Defence Secretary Chuck Hagel was receiving updates on the accident, Pentagon spokesman George Little said, adding that the incident struck a nerve with Hagel, himself an infantry veteran of the Vietnam war.

 "This brought back memories of a training accident when he was in the U.S. Army when two soldiers were killed in a training accident, so he takes these incidents very much to heart," Little said.